cburj/kakoi/README.md

 - You only need to cut the bottom plate once.
 - There is no top plate, as this is a drop-in enclosure.

-Note: The SVG file provided is merely the "blueprint" for the enclosure, you will need to convert this to a suitable format for the service/hardware responsible for cutting your materials.
-There is a basic fabrication template for RazorLab - following their specific guidlines.

 Enjoy!

-## Todo List
-- Update the RazorLab template file to include the top-plate pieces.
-- Add screenshots of 3D mockup.